0xfederama/connection-analyzer/README.md

 $ chmod +x script.py
 ```
 Now you can launch the script with  `./script.py`
-If you want to execute the script every time you turn on your computer (or your raspberrypi) you just have to `todo`
+If you want to execute the script every time you turn on your computer (or your raspberrypi) you just have to `todo`.

 # Customization
 You can customize the script as you want.